Djimovanberlo/CSS-frontend-masters/notes.md

 - Use transition when you want to leave the 'animation' between two states to CSS.
 - Lots of built in CSS states: :hover, :active, :target, :focus etc

+# Week 3

+## Animations

+While transitions are used to transition between two states, animations can be used to explicitly tell CSS what happens between those states (keyframes).

+After an animation is complete or if there's a delay on it, it resets to initial state.
+This can be changed by:

+- animation-fill-mode: forwards / backwards / both

+Debugging in chrome dev tools is made easy

+- Open dev tools
+- CMD + Shift + P
+- Type Animations
+- Reload the page
+- Inspect & play with animations

+## Choreography

+Animations and transitions that coordinate with one another

 ---

 ### Ideas for Sl library